Uzebox/uzebox/README.txt

 Current  Notes
 -------------------------
-	-Removed custom function from the API used only by Megatris -Added -mcall-prologues to demos makefile (saves ~300-500 bytes of flash) -Added support for variable tile/sprite height in mode 3 -Corrected sync timing in mode 3,8 that caused shearing at the top of screen -Corrected screen centering from mode 1,3 so "CENTER_ADJUSTMENT=0" have the picture perfectly centered on a real TV.
+	-Added gconvert tool to convert images (raw or PNG-8) to tilesets and maps -Removed custom function from the API used only by Megatris -Added -mcall-prologues to demos makefile (saves ~300-500 bytes of flash) -Added support for variable tile/sprite height in mode 3 -Corrected sync timing in mode 3,8 that caused shearing at the top of screen -Corrected screen centering from mode 1,3 so " 	" have the picture perfectly centered on a real TV.

 Rev 3.1 Notes (Jan 20, 2010)
 ----------------------------